 The school organisation plan 2003 - 8 identifies a range of demographic factors that contribute to a projected surplus of over 2500 places in primary schools.
+By 2010 there would be over 5,000 surplus places.
 A major factor is the incremental fall in annual birth rates over the last few years.
-This trend is continuing with no evidence of sufficient housing or other developments likely to increase the overall demand for school places.
-PLASC figures for 2004, 2005 and applications for places in Dudley secondary schools for September 2005 show that this decline in demand is beginning to impact on the secondary sector.
+This trend is continuing to impact on school rolls with no evidence of sufficient housing or other developments likely to increase the overall demand for school places.
+PLASC figures for 2005, 2006 and applications for places in Dudley secondary schools for September 2006 show that this decline in demand is beginning to impact on the secondary sector.
 Dudley is a net importer of secondary age pupils from South Staffordshire, Wolverhampton, Sandwell, Birmingham and to a lesser extent Worcestershire.
 Dudley loses a smaller number of pupils to the independent sector and neighbouring authorities for a variety of reasons including inadequate places in popular Dudley schools, easier transport routes and high performing state or independent schools with sixth forms.